 "Companies need to empower their customers with self-service channels that can instantly deliver the single, right answer to service questions and ultimately provide the efficient experience consumers are looking for," he added.

-The importance of the customer experience was emphasised in an article in ANA Magazine, which noted that the proliferation of consumer touchpoints had increased the opportunities for things to go wrong
+The importance of the customer experience was emphasised in an article in ANA Magazine, which noted that the proliferation of consumer touchpoints had increased the opportunities for things to go wrong, or right.

 "Any weak link along the way undermines the brand experience," said Jerry Wilson, former chief customer officer at Coca-Cola, who saw the future being in enabling customers to design their own customer experience.